 LONDON BELONGS TO ME, my debut novel, was chosen as one of eight honourable mention winners in the mainstream/literary category of the 25th Annual Writer’s Digest Self-Published Book Awards.
 If you want to read more about how LONDON BELONGS TO ME almost didn’t happen, check out my blog post about how the book came to be.

-My second book, London, Can You Wait? was published on October 26, 2017.
-It can be read as a stand-alone novel; however, if you’ve read London Belongs to Me, you will have a deeper understanding of the characters and their world in London, Can You Wait?.
-Because there are more sexy times in London, Can You Wait?, I would recommend it for readers 16+.
+My second book, LONDON, CAN YOU WAIT?, published October 2017, won the GOLD MEDAL in the ROMANCE category of the 2018 Independent Publisher Book Awards.
+It can be read as a stand-alone novel; however, if you’ve read LONDON BELONGS TO ME, you will have a deeper understanding of the characters and their world in LONDON, CAN YOU WAIT?.
+Because there are more sexy times in LCYW, I would recommend it for readers 18+.

 If you want to check out my other work, visit my freelance writing portfolio featuring articles on health, fitness, travel, pop culture, and pets.

 Sign up to my mailing list for exclusive content & giveaways.